crablab/dissertation/reports/clicker_report/report.md

 As always, this can be a somewhat complex operation and it did require consultation of not only the nRF24E1's advertised pin layout[@noauthor_1/2/3/5/10_nodate] but also a setup guide for a similar, but not identical product from Sparkfun [@noauthor_nrf24l01+_nodate].

-The pinout I used is as follows:
+The pinout I used is listed in Table {@tbl:table1}

 | Name | nRF24E1 | Arduino |
 |------|---------|---------|